Xudong-Huang/may/README.md

 > It's considered **unsafe** with the following pattern:
 > ```rust
 > set_tls();
-> // Or another coroutine's API that would cause scheduling:
+> // Or another coroutine API that would cause scheduling:
 > coroutine::yield_now();
 > use_tls();
 > ```